 These differences require an alternative and innovative response be taken to open space provision than in low density housing, or how it would be planned for a greenfield area like in Melbourne's growth areas.
 This is for both the planning of new open space and the retrofit and use of existing facilities.
 Maximising the use of existing facilities has been discussed in earlier sections.
 For new development, Clause 56.05-2: Public open space provision objectives of the planning scheme sets out that along with the provision of local parks, active open space and paths and trails there should be additional small local parks or public squares in activity centres and higher density areas.
-This applies to developments that will involve a subdivision, however, there is a need to apply these principles to all new development where possible.
+This applies to development where possible.